rohanwadhwa23/Mechanical-Trading-System/README.md

 # Mechanical-Trading-System
-Creating a toy trading system which mines some silver futures data to come up with a model that can be used for trading silver futures.
-Also, backtested the model to show how the system would have performed over the past year.
+Creating a toy trading system that mines some silver futures data to come up with four candidate models, convert these into trading signal generators, and backtest these on historical data and out-of-sample data.